 Faculty and Staff Training.
-The Title IX Coordinator, in collaboration with the Dean of Students and The Friendship Center, will offer annual training for college employees to explain how to respond, to report and to support students or employees who inform them of incidents of sexual misconduct or sexual harassment.
+The Title IX Coordinators, in collaboration with The Friendship Center, will offer annual training for college employees to explain how to respond, to report and to support students or employees who inform them of incidents of sexual misconduct or sexual harassment.
 In addition, faculty and staff will be reminded to report incidents of sexual misconduct and sexual harassment to the Title IX Coordinator, promote the goals of bystander prevention, and support increasing the safety of students and employees.